Which Credit Cards Have Annual Credits?

 American Express Gold Rewards Card

 The annual travel credit can be used in essentially the same way as the Platinum’s.
-You have to apply it during the booking process on American Express Travel Online, and it doesn’t get clawed back if your plans happen to change and you refund your booking.
+You have to apply it during the booking process on American Express Travel Online.

 Big 5 Banks: Travel & Lifestyle Credits